FailAcademy/learning/web-dev-foundation/_slides/03-js/01-programming-basics-slides.md

 Your turn...**[create a Scratch account](https://scratch.mit.edu/)** and give it a whirl.

-For this exercise, your first task is to create a basic program using one of the Scratch sprites (or more than one if you're feeling ambitious).
+For this exercise, your **first task** is to create a basic program using one of the Scratch sprites (or more than one if you're feeling ambitious).

-Your second task is to make sure you have fun with this :)
+Your **second task** is to make sure you have fun with this :)

 ---

+# What We've Learned

+1. What pseudocode is
+2. What an algorithm is
+3. How to use a "graphical" programming language like Scratch
+4. What variables, statements, loops, booleans, conditions, operators, and functions are

+---
 template: inverse

-# Fin!
+# Questions?

 {% endhighlight %}